threefoldtech/tfgrid-sdk-go/tfrobot/README.md

     public_ip4: false # should the nodes have free ip v4
     public_ip6: false # should the nodes have free ip v6
     certified: false # should the nodes be certified(if false the nodes could be certified of diy)
-    region: europe # region could be the name of the continents the nodes are located in (africa, americas, antarctic, antarctic ocean, asia, europe, oceania, polar)
+    region: europe # region could be the name of the continents the nodes are located in (africa, america, antarctic, antarctic ocean, asia, europe, oceania, polar)
 vms:
   - name: example1
     vms_count: 1 # amount of vms with the same configurations